 No matter its name, a crash doesn't need to happen at high speed for a whiplash injury to result.
 Even at low speeds, the unexpected impact can cause injury to vertebrae, muscles, and ligaments in the neck.
 It's important to note that while whiplash injuries most often result from car accidents, they can occur in any situation where a sudden back and forth "whipping" movement occurs in the neck area, including slips, falls, blows to the head from an assault, and injuries suffered through participation in sports activities.

-Whiplash injuries are not of a type that can always be immediately recognized.
-If you are involved in an automobile accident, your natural physiological responses and the "heat of the moment" may not allow you to relax.
+Whiplash injuries aren't of a type that can always be immediately recognized.
+If you're involved in an automobile accident, your natural physiological responses and the "heat of the moment" may not allow you to relax.
 But over the course of the next few days after the accident, you might experience:

 In some cases, recovery from whiplash injuries can take as little as two to three weeks, and in most instances victims will completely recover within three months.
 More serious cases can last for a year or more, and in rare situations severe whiplash injuries can result in a chronic pain condition that may last for decades.

 How to Deal with a Whiplash Injury

 Whiplash injuries may seem minor at first, especially due to the lack of any visible symptoms, but if left undiagnosed and untreated whiplash injuries can lead to chronic pain.
 It's possible for whiplash injuries to slowly begin appearing several days after the accident.
 Untreated whiplash injuries can also make a person more susceptible to future back and neck injuries.

 Have You Suffered Whiplash?
 Contact a Local Attorney Today

 If you've been involved in an automobile accident or other incident that caused you to suffer a whiplash injury, it's crucial that you receive medical attention immediately.
 Make sure to also contact an experienced personal injury attorney shortly after to guarantee that your legal rights are protected.